yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-space-counters.markdown

 # Decrementing

-Decrementing a Counter done using the `ChangeSet().decrement` call:
+Decrementing a Counter done using the `ChangeSet().Decrement` call:

 {% highlight java %}
 GigaSpace space = // ... obtain a space reference